CONTACT US: (979) 968-3181 or (866) 968-3181 | PAY BY PHONE: (844) 971-1048

 - Plug appliances directly into the generator, or use a heavy-duty, outdoor-rated extension cord that is rated (in watts or amps) at least equal to the sum of the connected appliance loads.
 Check that the entire cord is free of cuts or tears and that the plug has all three prongs.
 Never remove the grounding pin.

-- Keep the generator dry and do not use in rainy or wet conditions.
+- Keep the generator dry and do not use it in rainy or wet conditions.
 Operate it on a dry surface under an open, canopy-like structure.
 Make sure your hands are dry before touching the generator.

 - For power outages, permanently installed stationary generators are better suited for providing backup power to the home.